 Walk alongside the poor and marginalized in the mega-cities of the developing world and begin to understand how God can transform lives and urban settings.

 With one of the largest populations in the world, Manila is the capital of the Philippines.
 It is estimated that twenty-five to thirty percent of the city's population live in slums or squatter settlements in various areas around the metro area.
 Manila's history is a story of 350 years of colonization, first by the Spanish, beginning with its founding in 1571.
+At the end of the 19th century, the Philippines was handed over to the United States as a territory.
 The Philippines finally became independent in 1946, but has experienced a lot of political turmoil and corruption since.
 Because of the influence of the Spanish, the main cultural religion is Roman Catholicism.
-Tagalog is the main language, but English is used in business, schools, and by the national media.
+Tagalog is the main language, but because of recent American cultural influence, English is used in business, schools, and by the national media.

 As students experience daily life and the needs of this community, they may begin to sense God's call to longer-term service among the urban poor.